NIU-CEET-2018/Coms-Project/README.md

 Physics Filter
 --------------
-- Filter
-  A generator object that is constructed on a stream of timestamped continuous physics measurements and filters out the suspicious measurements.
+A `Thinking Sequence` object that takes timestamped physics measurements and filters out the suspicious data.
+The system also tries to separate the data into distinct sequences based on temporal separation.

 Gesture
 -------